RockitBootcamp/Student-Resources/PHP/07 Loops/exercises.md

 # Loop and Array Exercises

+Below are 4 sets of exercises that will build and tone your loopius-maximus muscles.
+They are meant to be done in order with each one building off of concepts from the previous.
+That said, you can do them in any order you want.

+**NOTE:** Each exercise stands on it own.
+Don't try to have one chunk of code handle multiple exercises unless you are just trying to make life extra difficult. ;-)

 ## Use these arrays for the exercises:
 ```php
 $colors = ['red', 'green', 'blue', 'yellow', 'pink', 'orange', 'purple', 'black', 'lime', 'teal'];